PaaulCB/Battleships-game/README.md

     - MediumShip
     - BigShip

-    Each subclass have a type and value attribute, and each subclass inherits from Ship class:
+    Each subclass has a type and value attribute, and each subclass inherits from Ship class:

     - *coordinates* attribute: Stores the coordinates of the ship on the board.
 The data it's stored as a list of lists.
     - *get_type* method: Gets the type of the ship